Saturday, May 16, 2026

 The McCarley siblings with their Mother

-Thank you to Kerry McCarley Balthrop for the photo
+Thank you, Kerry McCarley Balthrop for the photo

 “Christmas Eve Gift” was a game they played as children that their parents had taught them.
 The first person to say “Christmas Eve Gift” was to receive a gift from the person they beat to it.
 I don’t know if they really gave gifts as kids.
 I don’t think they did as adults.
 It was really all about being the first to say it.
 My siblings and I don’t do it very often but some years I call them to say, “Christmas Eve Gift”.

 I had never heard of anyone else playing this game, so I thought it was just one of the strange things my family does.
 One day I decided to do a little research on it.
-One website said it was a Scottish tradition.
+One website said it started in Scotland.
 That made sense to me since my mother’s maiden name was McCarley with other Scots-Irish names sprinkled into her background.
 In anticipation of this post, I decided to look up that information again but couldn’t find it.
 However, I had an interesting conversation with an artificial intelligence (AI).

 There doesn’t appear to be any documentation that this game was ever played in Scotland.
 In fact, Christmas was barely celebrated in Scotland for centuries after the reformation.
 Their main winter holiday & gift giving was at Hogmanay (New Year Eve).
 One of the first documented mentions of the “Christmas Gift” game was in a letter from Thomas Jefferson in 1809.
 He wrote to John Wayles Eppes that his nephew and his cousins were running about “bawling out 'a merry christmas' 'a christmas gift' “ The game with “Christmas Gift” came before “Christmas Eve Gift”.